gvnavin/ExploreLatexRenderingInWebUsingMathJaxKatex/README.md

 # ExploreLatexRenderingInWebUsingMathJaxKatex
 This is created to contains examples, samples to test rendering of complicated mathematical expression using different rendering libraries like MathJax and KaTex

-Latex to HTML Rendering
+Latex to HTML Rendering:

 Found 2 MathJax and KaTeX JS lib to render Latex.
 These JS lib will converts the latex to MathML

-MathJax
+MathJax:

 It is a popular JS lib used widely to render mathematical equations https://www.mathjax.org/